Techgamr/cargo-devcontainer-template/README.md

 ## Using this template

-Simple click 'use this template' at the top of the repo page, and you can then create a Codespace on your branch (if you have access), or clone locally in a Devcontainer.
+Simple click 'use this template' at the top of the repo page, and you can then create a Codespace on your branch (if you have access to Codespaces), or clone locally in a Devcontainer.